-On behalf of our XX organizations, and the XX of our members we represent, please find for your consideration our comments, below.
+That said, on behalf of our 137 organizations, and our members we represent, as well as additional signatories, please find for your consideration our comments, below.

 First we respond directly to the questions you posed for comment/response in your Federal Register Notice (see pages 1 to 19 below).
 After that, we will provide additional comments (see pages 19 to 31 below).
 Some of them further respond to the questions you posed in your Federal Register Notice.
 But some of them comment on aspects of federal Consolidated Interim Storage Facilities (CISFs) you did not ask about in your list of Federal Register Notice questions.
 At the end of the letter, beginning on page 31, organizations endorsing these coalition comments are listed, with individual signature lines.